Kickboxing not only teaches discipline, self-defense and co-ordination, it's an excellent way to get fitter and stronger.

 Kickboxing is often practiced for general fitness, or as a full-contact sport.

-In the full-contact sport the male boxers are bare-chested wearing kickboxing trousers and protective gear including: mouth-guard, hand-wraps, 10oz boxing gloves, groin-guard, shin-pads, kick-boots, and optional protective helmet (usually for those under 18.)
+In the full-contact sport the male boxers are bare-chested wearing kickboxing trousers or shorts and protective gear including: mouth-guard, hand-wraps, 10oz boxing gloves, groin-guard, shin-pads, kick-boots, and optional protective helmet (usually for those under 18.)

 The female boxers will wear a tank top in addition to the male clothing/protective gear.